 Helen, Georgia: Reminding you of Germany’s Bavaria

-Contributed by Sharon from Dive Into Tasmania
+Contributed by Sharon from Tasmania Explorer

 Helen, Georgia is a small town in the Appalachians about an hour and a half drive north east from Atlanta.
 Where this town is unique is that it is Bavarian themed.
 Incorporated in 1913, Helen was originally a logging town.
 As the town declined, it decided to resurrect itself by modelling its buildings after that of a Bavarian alpine town.